joques/pervasive/README.md

 Pervasive is implemented in Node.js

 # Node.js Installation
-<pre><code>

 Go to http://nodejs.org/ for more information about Node.js and its installation.
-</code></pre>

 ### Quick tip

+If you are on Mac OS X and using homebrew as your package manager, the following command should do.

 <pre><code>
-If you are on Mac OS X and using homebrew as your package manager, [sudo] brew install node should do.
+[sudo] brew install node
+</code></pre>

 You should also install npm, the node.js package manager.
-</code></pre>

 # App Usage
 To use our small app, first start the web server <code node ad_server>